 Beginning group instruction on drum set as applied to commercial music studies.
-Students with a drum set as their primary instrument may substitute one unit of voice.
+Students with a drum set as their

 MUS 017 - Class Guitar for Worship Arts I

 Introduces students to foundational elements of guitar study.
 Students will learn how to play chords in open positions, major and pentatonic scales in all keys, note reading, basics of fingerstyle and plectrum technique, improvisation, and ensemble playing.
 Special emphasis will be placed on worship based applications of guitar playing.